NATIONAL PEANUT DAY | SEPTEMBER 13

 Likely originating in South America around 3,500 years ago, this legume is not a nut.
 They grow underground, like potatoes.
 Since they are an edible seed that forms in a pod, they belong to the family Leguminosae with peas and beans.
 When it comes to plants packing protein power, peanuts provide a whopping 8 grams per ounce, more than any other nut according to The Peanut Institute.
 And remember, it’s not a nut!
 Nuts grow on trees.

 The peanut is also high in antioxidants.
-Not only are peanuts high in necessary nutrients such as vitamin E, magnesium, niacin, phosphorus, B6, iron, selenium, zinc and many others, but when paired with other nutrient-rich foods, studies have shown this amazing legume helps us absorb nutrients better.
+Not only are peanuts high in vitamins E and B6, but they’re rich in minerals such as magnesium, iron, and zinc.
+Studies also show when paired with other nutrient-rich foods, this wonderful legume helps us absorb nutrients better, too.

 Buy me some peanuts and Cracker Jack ~ lyric from Take Me Out to the Ballgame (1908) by Jack Norworth and Albert Von Tilzer.

 With the rise in peanut production, there also brought an increase of curious investigation into its possible uses.
-When the boll weevil wreaked havoc on the South’s cotton crop, Dr. George Washington Carver, who had already been researching this amazing groundnut, suggested farmers diversify into peanuts.
+When the boll weevil wreaked havoc on the South’s cotton crop, Dr. George Washington Carver, made a suggestion.
+He had been researching this amazing groundnut and suggested farmers diversify into peanuts.
 It was an economic boon to Southern farmers.
 He published his research “How to Grow the Peanut and 105 Ways of Preparing it for Human Consumption” in 1916.
 His continued research resulted in more than delicious uses for this goober, groundnut or ground pea.
 From shaving cream to plastics and cosmetics and even coffee, Dr. Carver’s appetite for the peanut seemed to be unending.